Belarus - Forgotten Europe

 A visit to Khatyn memorial complex may not be the easiest thing that you do, but one cannot truly understand Belarus without making it here.
 Khatyn was the site of one of the worst massacres in Belarus in the Second World War, when Nazi forces destroyed an entire village, burning almost all inhabitants alive in the barn as reprisal for supposed collusion in anti-Nazi resistance.
 Many Belarusian villages suffered similar fates, and the memorial here is a testament to the suffering that ordinary people went through during these terrible times.

-Visit two of the country’s most important, as well as beautiful, sites – the stunning 16th century fortress at Mir – a UNESCO World Heritage Site - and the historical settlement at Njasvizh, home to many of its original buildings, including palaces, monasteries and 16th century houses.
-Later we head to Brest, situated on the border with Poland.
+We set off for Brest this morning but stop on the way to visit one of the country’s most important, as well as beautiful, sites – the stunning 16th century fortress at Mir – a UNESCO World Heritage Site.
+Later we continue to Brest, situated on the border with Poland.
 Overnight Hotel Intourist or similar.
 (BL)

 Mir Fortress looks like something from a fairytale, dramatically situated next to a lake and with white plasterwork a striking contrast to red brick towers and roofs.
 The fortress was built over a number of years, beginning in the 16th century, and various additions to it have been made throughout the 17th and 18th centuries.
 It played a significant part in the Second World War when Russian and German forces fought nearby.
 The fortress is great fun to explore, full of winding staircases and with great views from its towers over the beautiful surrounding countryside.